Droplets Support

 To rename your Droplet, change the Droplet’s name in the control panel, then change its hostname from the command line using hostnamectl or by editing /etc/hostname and /etc/hosts.

-Droplets do not have a dedicated IP address.
+Droplets do not have a dedicated IP address, but you can create a Reserved IP, which is a reassignable static IP address.

 Transfer files over SSH with SFTP.